zingale/cca-summer-school/content/euler/euler-project-convergence.md

-# Measuring convergence of our Euler solver
+# Measuring Convergence of our Euler Solver

 We measured convergence with advection by comparing to the exact solution.
 But what about the case when we don't know the exact